-From Dr. Charlene Désir (PhD, Harvard University), Co-Founder & Executive Director
+From Dr. Charlene Désir (EdD, Harvard), Co-Founder & Executive Director

 In 2009, I began creating relational education programing for Haitian youth.
 I was fortunate to have received a grant to support that effort.
 Unpredictably, during the implementation of the grant funded programs, an earthquake devastated Haiti, killing an estimated 220,000 people (the equivalent to 6,000,000 people in the United States of America today).
 Heartbreakingly, the majority of children and young adults that perished were learning or teaching in public school buildings at the time the earthquake struck.
 The graphic images of these students- under rubble- has consumed me.
 As a Harvard educated Haïtian school psychologist, I wondered about the cultural psycho-educational needs of surviving students and how my expertise could help in rebuilding the educational system for thousands upon thousands of displaced Haitian students.